python-visualization/folium/docs/index.rst

 Concepts
 ========

-Folilum makes it easy to visualize data that's been manipulated in Python on an interactive leaflet map.
+Folium makes it easy to visualize data that's been manipulated in Python on an interactive leaflet map.
 It enables both the binding of data to a map for choropleth visualizations as well as passing rich vector/raster/HTML visualizations as markers on the map.